amawest/amawest/README.md

 Here's some things about me:

 - 🔭 I'm a data scientist at Daybreak
-- 🎓 I'm a proud University of Michigan (BS Economics '20) and University of Virginia (MS Data Science '21) alumna
+- 🎓 I'm a proud University of Michigan (BS Economics '20) and University of Virginia (MS Data Science '21) graduate
-- 📝 I write articles at [https://amawest.medium.com/](https://amawest.medium.com/)
-- :brain: XXX
-- 💬 Ask me about XXX
+- 💬 Ask me about competing internationally in taekwondo
 - 📫 How to reach me **amawest@umich.edu**

 ### Technical Skills